-Under the Framework, Broken Hill State Plans and Strategies City Council will use the Community Strategic Plan to determine which JO Statement of Strategic Regional Priorities goals and strategies can be Relevant Regional Plans and Priorities implemented at a local government level.
-These goals and strategies are included in a four-Community Strategic Plan year Council Delivery Program.
-To ensure that Council has the Resourcing Strategy Other Council Strategies and Plans required resources to achieve the Workforce Management Strategy Examples include: Disability inclusion Access Plan Local Strategic Planning Statement Environmental Strategies goals and strategies set out in the Long-Term Financial Plan Delivery Program, a Resourcing Asset Management Strategy and Plans Strategy is prepared to address long term asset management, Delivery Program financial management and workforce planning. unity Engagement Str May Include Community Operational Plan The Operational Plan is a plan which focuses on the short term.
-It provides a one-year detailed plan of which activities and projects Annual Report from the Delivery Program will be implemented.
+Under the Framework, Broken Hill City Council will use the Community Strategic Plan to determine which goals and strategies can be implemented at a local government level.
+These goals and strategies are included in a fouryear Council Delivery Program.

+To ensure that Council has the required resources to achieve the goals and strategies set out in the Delivery Program, a Resourcing Strategy is prepared to address long term asset management, financial management and workforce planning.

+The Operational Plan is a plan which focuses on the short term.
+It provides a one-year detailed plan of which activities and projects from the Delivery Program will be implemented.

-Each year, Council's success in achieving the goals and strategies ow to read this plan
+Each year, Council's success in achieving the goals and strategies